mina-tang/RecipeForSuccess/index.md

 ## Does the Genre Change the Game?
 Let's Find Out! 🎬

 There are all types of movies — we saw that the most common are drama and comedy — but do the genres make a difference in terms of success?
 That's what we'll study now!
-Let's look at the adjusted bow office depending on the genres.
+Let's look at the adjusted box-office depending on the genres.
 <iframe src="assets/plots/adjBO_vs_genres.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>

 This looks good!